evergreen-ci/evergreen/docs/Project-Configuration/Task-Priority.md

 - Stepped back tasks are prioritized over non-stepped back tasks.
 - Tasks with more dependencies are prioritized over tasks with fewer dependencies.
 - Tasks with longer runtimes are prioritized over tasks with shorter runtimes.
-- Tasks with higher user priorities are prioritized over tasks that.
+- Tasks with higher priorities set by users are prioritized over tasks with lower priorities.

 It is possible for a user to change the priority of their task, which affects one part of the sum.
 The default priority is 0.
 Valid priorities are 0-100 for